LibrePlan/libreplan/doc/src/user/en/15-2-total-hours-by-resource-month.rst

-Total hours worked by resource in a month report
+Total Hours Worked by Resource in a Month Report
 ################################################

 .. contents::